hassantafreshi/easy-form-builder/readme.txt

 == Frequently Asked Questions ==
-How to config Easy form Builder.
+How to Config Easy form Builder.
 [https://www.youtube.com/embed/DEQNHMPT0rQ]

-How to get google re-captcha and add to Easy Form Builder.
+How to Get google re-captcha and add to Easy Form Builder.
 [https://www.youtube.com/embed/a1jbMqunzkQ]

-How to activate the alert email of a new response.
+How to Activate the alert email of a new response.
 [https://www.youtube.com/embed/So2RAzu-OHU]

 How to Create a Form with Easy form Builder.
 [https://www.youtube.com/embed/7jS01CEtbDg]

-How to activation Tracking Code in Easy form Builder.
+How to Activate Tracking Code in Easy form Builder.
 [https://www.youtube.com/embed/im3aKby4E14]

-How to work with panel of Easy form Builder.
+How to Work with panel of Easy form Builder.
 [https://www.youtube.com/embed/7jS01CEtbDg]

 How to Add tracking Form to a post or page.
 [https://www.youtube.com/embed/c1_gCFihrH8]

-How to find a response by tracking code.
+How to Find a response by tracking code.
 [https://www.youtube.com/embed/vqKi9BJbO7k]